2900P Digital Copyright Safeguards for Students (Procedures)

 - college disciplinary procedures for handling unauthorized distribution of copyrighted material.

-The specific language of the initial notification and any subsequent updates will be approved by the vice president of student services and disseminated to the units responsible for publishing the notifications.
+The specific language of the initial notification and any subsequent updates will be approved by the vice president of student affairs and disseminated to the units responsible for publishing the notifications.

-- Printed copies of this notification will be maintained by student services and will be included in the student handbook as well as with initial information mailed to students upon enrollment.
+- Printed copies of this notification will be maintained by student affairs and will be included in the student handbook as well as with initial information mailed to students upon enrollment.

-- Electronic notification will be maintained by information resources and will be presented to students when creating an account to access the college network or college computers.
+- Electronic notification will be maintained by information technology services and will be presented to students when creating an account to access the college network or college computers.

 - No student will be granted a Bellevue College login or e-mail account until they have read the notification created to meet the requirements of this procedure and agreed to the provisions of Bellevue College’s acceptable use policies and procedures.